AmCham China Initiative • 2026

 The Essay 250 Contest is an AmCham China initiative that ties the 250th Anniversary of the United States to education and to the unique experiences of American students living and studying in China.
 Students are invited to reflect on what America means to them — its values, its history, its future — through the lens of their lives as Americans abroad.

-Participating Schools and Partners:
+Supporting Schools and Partners:

 Quick Facts

-- Prizes: Cash book scholarships + certificates/trophies
+- Prizes: Cash book scholarships + framed certificates

 - Submission Deadline: July 4, 2026